-Five years of revisiting cities such as Granada, Córdoba, and Toledo — cities that contain the most tangible, well-preserved Sephardic structures — has revealed one very apparent trend: an extreme influx of tourists.
-During my first visit to Toledo in June 2013, I simply walked into the El Tránsito synagogue on the edge of the city.
+Five years of revisiting cities such as Granada, Córdoba and Toledo — which contain the most tangible, well-preserved Sephardic structures — has revealed one apparent trend: an extreme influx of tourists.
+During my first visit to Toledo in June 2013, I strolled into the El Tránsito synagogue on the edge of the city on a whim.
 In June 2017, lines stretched around the block, tourists swarming to the shade cast by the buildings that lined the cobbled street to avoid the summer sun.
-In 2014 Córdoba, a modest door off of a narrow pedestrian road lined by stucco-white walls opened into the courtyard of the synagogue built in 1315.
+In 2014 Córdoba, a modest door off a narrow pedestrian road enveloped by stucco-white walls opened into the courtyard of the synagogue built in 1315.
 In 2017 Córdoba, velvet ropes sectioned off the courtyard to organize the lines of people waiting for entry.
-The languages I heard while waiting ranged from English and Spanish to Hebrew, German, Dutch, French, Italian, Russian and Portuguese.
+The languages I heard while waiting ranged from but were not limited to English and Spanish to Hebrew, German, Dutch, French, Italian, Russian and Portuguese.

-In 2015, the Spanish government began to offer citizenship to the descendants of Sephardic Jews worldwide.
-Sephardic Jews are those whose ancestors left Spain when the Catholic monarchs Isabel and Fernando passed the 1492 Edict of Expulsion during the Spanish Inquisition.
-Madrid cited reconciling with their dark past as the motive for the law, which would be in effect for a three-year window.
+In 2015, the Spanish government began to offer dual citizenship to the descendants of Sephardic Jews worldwide who could provide proof that their ancestors left Spain during the Spanish Inquisition when the Catholic monarchs Isabel and Fernando passed the 1492 Edict of Expulsion.
+Madrid cited reconciling with their dark past as the motive for the law, which would be in effect until the end of 2019.

-I observed a noticeable tourism boom to the peninsula resulting from the government’s new attention to its Sephardic past.
-Suddenly, visitors to Sephardic sites were required to wait in lines, and tourism companies promoted Jewish heritage tours of cities.
-Guides led shuffling crews of tourists through old city quarters, toting small neon flags that bobbed two feet above our heads.
-While on a train one afternoon, I noticed multiple ads to visit the Jewish quarter of Ávila, a town more commonly known for having the highest number of Gothic and Romanesque churches in Spain.
-The country’s synagogues and Jewish museums were gleaming and bursting with visitors wishing to experience the remnants of the heyday of Spanish Jewish life.
-However, despite renewed attention and commitment to the promotion and preservation of these sites, there exist fissures in the image that Spain attempts to promote of its Sephardic history.
+I observed a noticeable tourism boom to the peninsula correlating to the government’s new attention to the Spain’s Sephardic past.
+Suddenly, visiting Sephardic sites required waiting in long lines, and tourism companies began promoting Jewish heritage tours throughout the country in big cities and tiny towns.
+Guides led shuffling crews of tourists through old city quarters, toting small neon flags that bobbed two feet above the crowds.
+While on a train one afternoon, I noticed multiple advertisements to visit the Jewish quarter of Ávila, a town more commonly known for containing the highest number of Gothic and Romanesque churches in Spain.
+I wasn’t aware that it possessed a notable, visible Jewish quarter.
+The country’s synagogues and Jewish museums were newly-polished and bursting with visitors wishing to observe the remnants of the heyday of Spanish Jewish life.
+However, despite renewed attention and commitment to the promotion and preservation of these sites, there exist fissures in the image that Spain projects of its Sephardic history.
 The country publicizes distinctions of its golden past yet commits many oversights.

 Signs in Segovia distinguish old Sephardic sites such as a former synagogue and the Jewish museum and mark the edges of the Jewish neighborhood.
-Streets bear names such as Calle de la judería vieja (Street of the Old Jewish Quarter), and restaurants claim to serve authentic Sephardic cuisine, which usually is just Middle Eastern food.
-Yet other inseparable aspects of Sephardic community life remain neglected.
+Streets bear names such as Calle de la judería vieja (Street of the Old Jewish Quarter), and restaurants claim to serve authentic Sephardic cuisine, which usually turns out to be Middle Eastern food.
+Other inseparable aspects of Sephardic community life remain neglected.
 Getting to the Pinarillo — the old Jewish cemetery outside of Segovia’s city walls — proves almost impossible.
-It requires traversing down unmarked, quiet residential streets outside one of the city’s main gates, crossing a busy street with no a crosswalk and approaching a small hill to find the footpath that leads to a dusty switchback.
+It requires traversing down unmarked, quiet residential lanes outside one of the city’s main gates, crossing a busy street with no a crosswalk and approaching a small hill to find the overgrown footpath that leads to a dusty switchback.

-At the top, a marker and information plaque finally identifies the necropolis.
-Cemeteries in Judaism are considered consecrated ground and are usually the first tracts of land that a community purchases and establishes.
-Showing respect for the deceased (kevod ha-met in Hebrew) is an essential part of Jewish law.
-At the cemetery in Segovia, while I was happy to find stones piled on the edges of the necropolis — stones left by visitors following a Jewish tradition of leaving pebbles on graves to symbolize the permanence of memory — I was disquieted that I had to leave the walls of the city to find information about this important aspect of its past Jewish community.
+Only at the top do a marker and information plaque identify the necropolis.
+Cemeteries in Judaism are considered consecrated ground, and Jewish communities new to cities usually dedicate the first tract of land they purchase to this purpose.
+Showing respect for the deceased (kevod ha-met in Hebrew) constitutes an essential part of Jewish law.
+At the cemetery in Segovia, while I was glad to find stones piled on the edges of the necropolis — left by visitors following the Jewish tradition of leaving pebbles on graves to symbolize the permanence of memory — I felt disquieted that I had to leave the walls of the city to learn this information about Segovia’s past Jewish community.

 Spain has also omitted or altered more unpleasant facts from its Inquisitional history.
-At the Alhambra palace in Granada, one of the most beautiful spaces is the throne room is the Salon de los embajadores, or all of the ambassadors.
-It was in this room where Isabel and Fernando established their thrones and held court after the conquest of Granada in 1492.
-This ended Islamic rule in Iberia.
-In that same year and space, the Catholic monarchs also signed the Edict of Expulsion of the Jews.
-However, this historical fact is not included in tours, plaques or pamphlets.
+At the Alhambra palace in Granada, one of the most beautiful spaces is the throne room, the Salon de los embajadores (Hall of the Ambassadors).
+It was in this hall where Isabel and Fernando consolidated their power and held court after the conquest of Granada in 1492, effectively ending Islamic rule in Iberia.
+In that same year and space, the Catholic monarchs also signed the Edict of Expulsion of the Jews, decreeing that Spain’s Jews must convert to Christianity or flee the country.
+However, I could not find this fact in tours, plaques or pamphlets around the palace.